M1 Review: DIY Robo-Advisor, New Price Structure, $100 Referral Bonus

 A bonus that amounts to 1% of your initial deposit with only a 30 day hold is technically a 12% annualized yield.
 This is also better than their standard offer for a $10,000 new deposit (see below), and you can also consider the ACAT transfer and retirement rollover promos below.

 Bottom line.
-M1 Finance is a brokerage account that acts like a free, customizable robo-advisor with automatic rebalancing into a target portfolio.
+M1 Finance is a brokerage account that acts like a customizable robo-advisor with automatic rebalancing into a target portfolio.
 You control the model portfolio, and they do the tedious work.
 Great for implementation of a low-cost, index or passive ETF portfolio.
+New pricing structure as of May 15th, 2024: Free for those with $10,000 in assets, otherwise $3 a month.

 Disclosure: If you use my referral link, I may be compensated if you click through my link and open a new account.